wultra/mobile-utility-server/docs/Mobile-Utility-Server-1.5.0.md

     - Oracle: `${repo_root}/docs/sql/oracle`
     - PostgreSQL: `${repo_root}/docs/sql/postgresql`

 2. **Docker DB Update Script**: Before running the script `docker-db-update.sh`, ensure that you have set up the required environment variables.
 For a list of the required environment variables or additional details, refer to the associated documentation [Deployment.md](Deployment.md).

 ## Migration Steps

 1. **Stop the Application**: Ensure that the PowerAuth Mobile Utility Server application is not running.
 Shut it down if it's currently active.

 2. **Backup the Database**: Before making any changes, it's crucial to **back up your database**.
 This step ensures you have a fallback in case of any unforeseen issues.

    > **IMPORTANT**: Ensure that you've backed up your entire database before proceeding

-3. **Run Liquibase update**:  Execute [liquibase](https://www.liquibase.com/download) scripts located in `docs\db\changelog\db.changelog-master` For convenience, you can use supplied Dockerfiles and apply the database changes by execute the `docker-db-update.sh` script.
+3. **Run Liquibase update**:  Execute [liquibase](https://www.liquibase.com/download) scripts located in `docs\db\changelog\db.changelog-master`
+- For convenience, you can use supplied Dockerfiles and apply the database changes by execute the `docker-db-update.sh` script.
+- If direct update via Liquibase is not possible `liquibase update` command can generate required SQL script.

    Please take a look at a list of necessary environmental variables listed here [env.list.tmp](../deploy/env.list.tmp).

-4. **Execute Migration Script**: After applying the Liquibase changes, run the `1.5.x-migration.sql` script located in the sql directory.
+4. **Execute Migration Script**: After applying the Liquibase changes, run the `1.5.0-migration.sql` script located in the sql directory.

 5. **Start the PowerAuth MUS Application**: Once all the database changes are successfully applied, restart the PowerAuth Mobile Utility Server application.

+6. **Import Certificates**: Certificates are not possible to migrate automatically.
+It is needed to [Importing Certificate in PEM Format](Configuration.md#importing-certificate-in-pem-format) via API.
+See [Creating First Admin User](Configuration.md#creating-first-admin-user).

+7. **Test Certificate Pinning**: Test that the functionality certificate pinning is working.

+8. **Execute Cleanup Script**: When you are sure that the application is working, run the `1.5.0-cleanup.sql` script located in the sql directory.

 ## Database Changes - detailed description of changes above